leon-wbr/nostr-bridge-daemon/README.md

 Your involvement helps turn Dromedary into a shared, reliable foundation for Nostr-connected services.

+## ❗ PoC Drawbacks

+- The built-in Nostr component is still basic—it keeps pools of relays but doesn’t yet handle deduplication, adaptive retries, or smart filter management.
+- There is no “real” functionality yet; the current build is for experimentation, documentation, and verifying plumbing.
+Advanced features and production-hardening remain future work.
+- Expo Push example relies on NIP-4 for decrypting app data, which is unrecommended in favor of NIP-17.

 ## 📜 License

 Licensed under the **MIT License** — permissive, open, and compatible with broad adoption.